Archaeological Research Facility

 Mihaylo Hall 4357

 The Center for Corporate Reporting and Governance was formed in the wake of high-profile corporate scandals and the subsequent passage of the landmark Sarbanes-Oxley Act, in order to address the issues facing businesses and auditors in today’s changing financial environment.
-The center’s advisory board consists of managing partners of the Orange County offices of the Big 4, Grant Thornton and regional accounting firms.
+The center’s advisory board consists of managing partners of the Orange County offices of the Big 4, international, national and regional accounting firms.
 The center hosts annual SEC conferences, publishes research on corporate governance and reporting, and provides training for senior management and boards.
 The center also organizes seminars on issues relating to reporting, corporate governance and ethics.

 Center for Cybersecurity